FooBarWidget/crash-watch/README.markdown

 Consult `crash-watch --help` for more usage options.

+## Dumping live backtrace

+Instead of waiting until a process crashes, you can also dump a live backtrace of a process. `crash-watch` will immediately exit after dumping the backtrace, letting the process continue as normally.

+    $ crash-watch --dump <PID>
+    Current thread (1) backtrace:
+        #0  0x00007fff81fd9464 in read ()
+        No symbol table info available.
+        #1  0x0000000100060d3e in ?? ()
+        No symbol table info available.

 ## Goodie: GDB controller

 I've written a small library for controlling gdb, which `crash-watch` uses internally.
 With CrashWatch::GdbController you can send arbitrary commands to gdb and also get its response.